Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ## 6.3 Sharing data: DVC

-DVC allows us to store and share data in dependent of Github.
+DVC allows us to store and share data independent of Github.
 This is nice, as Github has quite restricted total repository size, [Ideally 1 GB, 5 GB max, and a per file limit of max 100 MB](https://stackoverflow.com/questions/38768454/repository-size-limits-for-github-com).